kylef-archive/jsonschema-test/README.md

 - `description` (string, required) - The description of this test case.
 - `data` (any, required) - The JSON used against the JSON Schema.
 - `valid` (boolean, required) - If the `data` should validate or not.
+- `skip` (boolean, optional) - Whether to skip the case.
+This defaults to false.

 ## Credits